Two Souls: Into the Fire # 280

 “Will do, Sis,” Steve said, giving her a hug, then he and Ghost were leaving.
 “Later, y’all.”

-“Well now, y’all make yourselves at home,” Kinsey said.
+“Ok, y’all make yourselves at home,” Kinsey said.
 “I’ve got business to take care of.”

 “We will,” Linda said.
 “I’m going to get the kids in the shower, then myself.
 It’s been a long day.”
 Melody agreed that she’d be doing the same.